1. Keep debt in check

 7. Conduct a financial wellness check

+The new year presents an essential opportunity to check-in on yourself and your finances.
+It’s critical to care for yourself first.
 Once your needs are properly met, then you can turn your attention to the other people and responsibilities on your plate.
 Allow yourself to put your savings and investments first, then make a plan for what’s left.
+Consider the following questions:- What are you looking forward to accomplishing this year?

 - Are your spending, saving, and investing habits aligned with your goals and values?
 If not, how can you get there?